 143 wastewater plants in 120 cities from 37 countries worldwide joined this year’s monitoring for the analysis of illicit drugs and metabolites in wastewater.

 Once a year and for one week, SCORE members collect wastewater samples and analyse these to determine concentrations of illicit drug metabolites of cocaine, amphetamine, methamphetamine and ecstasy (MDMA).
-After quality control, the data is published on our website and, for European cities, is communicated to the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), which includes it in its yearly European Drug Report.
+After quality control, the data is published on our website and submitted to the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) for inclusion in the European Drug Report.

 Links: • PDF: Graphical representation of results (2020 participants for all years) • Tool: open data repository for using or referring to SCORE monitoring data • Tool: Wastewater analysis and drugs — a European multi-city study